kubernetes/enhancements/keps/sig-node/4960-container-stop-signals/README.md

 ### Risks and Mitigations

-I don't see any issues with adding a new field for the stop signal because this is an optional feature that users.
+I don't see any issues with adding a new field for the stop signal because this is an optional feature.

 ## Design Details